cloakware-ctf/rhme3-writeups/write-up.md

 Funny story: The INT0_ ISR that we used for our first ROP gadget sets `r1` along with so many other variables, and I stuck `0x31` there as a placeholder... code starts to act _real strange_ when you change the value of zero...

 ## CAN Bus
+All these challenges, (and [Climate Controller Catastrophe](Climate Controller Catastrophe)) use the CAN interfaces as a primary method of communication with the firmware on the board.
+The board has two CAN controllers, which are cross-linked through an on-board CAN bus, which is helpfully exposed through the DE9-ready ports near the barrel jack.
+The CAN controllers are programmed through SPI, which can be sniffed through the high D## ports.

+Later on, we cut the traces connecting the two CAN controllers, and plugged a CAN2USB adaptor into each, then used an [ugly python script](TODO back_to_the_future/ugly.py) to bridge the two.
+This allowed us to isolate them and test them separately, without their cross-chatter interfering.
+Note that since the whole system of "ECU"s is emulated in software, we need to have a CAN adaptor plugged into each side, or else the board will stop responding.

+### Can Opener
+This challenge really is a "CAN opener".
+The whole challenge is the following three steps:
+  1. Connect to the CAN bus
+  2. Observe one ECU sending regular 0x332 "lock\0\0\0\0" messages
+  3. Send a 0x332 "unlock\0\0" message
+Done.

+### Back To The Future
+This challenge relied on the split CAN bus.
+Without it, conflicting speed messages kept preventing us from pinning the speedometer.
+If we saturate the bus enough that conflicting messages don't get through, we trip error states.
+So to pin the speed, we have our bridge script alter every speed message it sees to 88 mph.

+That still doesn't work, because something is triggering the "check engine" light.
+From outside experience, we know that that light often is a generic "something is wrong" light.
+To find out what's up with it, we tried every message we saw and several variants of them to see what toggled the engine light off.
+Eventually we found that the 0x19a message was it.
+We didn't find out what it meant, or where to put it, so instead, we fired one off every time we saw any message.
+That was enough, and a few seconds later the flag fell out.

+### Auto-psy
+TODO

 ## Side Channel Analysis
+TODO: about auto-correlation
+TODO: overview

+### It's A Kind Of Magic
+### The Imposters
+### Random Random Everywhere

 ## Fault Injection

 ## :Shruggie: